fjovine/Covid19/readme.md

 You should have the admin rights for the machine or you should be a sudoer.

-1. Download the script from here saving in a folder for which write rights are provided
+1. Download the script from [here](https://raw.githubusercontent.com/fjovine/Covid19/master/get.sh) saving it in a folder for which write rights are provided

 2. Make the script executable with the command chmod 0777 get.sh